dylanroscover/Embody/README.md

 ## :label: Resetting
-To reset ('unexternalize') completely, pulse the Reset button.
+To reset ('unexternalize') completely, pulse the Disable button.

 > Note: this will also delete all externalized files, their path parameters (`externaltox` and `syncfile`), and any empty folders that result.
 To reinstate them, pulse the Initialize button again.